 Every night before I go to bed, I do a 5-minute sweep of the entire house.
 I put the pillows back on the couch.
 I will put away that rouge toy.
 I’ll wipe down the tables and spray the toys.
 I will run the dishwasher, and wipe down the sink.
 And just check to make sure everything is put away.
 I do this so that in the mornings, everything is in its place.
 I don’t have to come downstairs to find toys scattered across the floor, or dishes in the sink.
 It helps keep all the toys in one place, so the kids can find them easily, and I am not hunting for a missing toy because it wasn’t put away.
 It also allows my kids to start their day more independently because they can grab their toys and start playing without my support.

-Using these tips, I have gotten clean-up time down to 5-minutes because every toy has a “home” and all the bins are labeled.
+Using these tips for a 5-minute clean-up, will help because every toy has a “home” and all the bins are labeled.
 I remove the junk often, and have (and continue to) teach the kiddos how to clean up the toys.
 And I do a 5-minute sweep of the house every night to make sure that everything is put away and ready for the following day.
 Now it’s your turn.
 Think you can get your toy clean-up time down to 5-minutes?
 I’d love to see you try using these tips!